-- 127.(1) The Financial Administration and Audit Act 1977 ("the Act") applies to a statutory GOC with any modifications that are prescribed by regulation. - (2) The Act applies to a statutory GOC as if- - (a) it were a statutory body within the meaning of the Act; and - (b) a reference in the Act to the appropriate Minister were a reference to the shareholding Ministers.
+127.(1) The Financial Administration and Audit Act 1977 ("the Act") applies to a statutory GOC with any necessary changes.

+(2) The Act applies to a statutory GOC as if-

+- (a) it were a statutory body within the meaning of the Act; and - (b) a reference in the Act to the appropriate Minister were a reference to the shareholding Ministers.